Hiroyuki Yamamoto (wheelchair racer)

 Hiroyuki Yamamoto (山本 浩之, Yamamoto Hiroyuki) is a Japanese wheelchair athlete.

 Career

 Hokinoue's career began at the age of 30, ten years after he sustained a spinal cord injury in a motorcycle accident.

 His first major championship marathon was at the 2008 Summer Paralympics, where he placed 6th with a time of 1:23:22.
 His marathon best is 1:23:16, which he attained at the 2011 Seoul International Marathon.

 He won the 2013 Boston Marathon's Wheelchair Men's portion, with a time of 1:25:33.

 Personal life

-Yamamoto is married and has a son.
+Yamamoto is married, with whom he had a son who died in 2011.
 Yamamoto's nickname is "Hiro-san".